MicrosoftDocs/architecture-center/docs/example-scenario/networking/massive-scale-azure-architecture-content.md

 ## Scenario details

 - This deployment maximizes the scalability of Virtual WAN by using multiple Virtual WAN hubs per region.
-As of the writing of this article, the number of virtual network connections to a single hub is \<500-Total number of Virtual WAN hubs in the services\> In the previous design with four hubs, each hub can support 496 virtual network connections.
+The number of virtual network connections to a single hub is 500 minus the total number of Virtual WAN hubs in the services.
+In the previous design with four hubs, each hub can support 496 virtual network connections.
 Performance scales linearly with the number of hubs, so the previous Virtual WAN design provides exceptional performance and virtual network space scaling.

 - This deployment uses an open bowtie design for ExpressRoute connectivity to the Virtual WAN hub.
 Each hub has two geographically dispersed ExpressRoute circuits.
 This design solves many problems and enables the use of NVAs.